dendrite/viscosity/Glia/README.markdown

 * GliaServerEJBContainer - right now tested only for JBoss 7.1.1.Final - test dependency for different application servers (GlassFish, JBoss)

-* Some troubles with metrics update in zookeeper

 * Need Netflix Curator fake zookeeper instance - for Testing
 * What about Snappy-java